udacity/create-your-own-adventure/english/EatinNew/EatingCoconut.md

-One day I bought 1 Cocnut and it was my first time to do so
+One day I bought 1 Coconut and it was my first time to do so

 I could break it into two pieces to start eating it.